GaitContour: Efficient Gait Recognition based on a Contour-Pose Representation: Experiments

 \textbf{The effect of template size.} Template size is the subject identity embedding size produced by the gait recognition model.
 Larger templates can contain more information but are more expensive to store.
-In real applications, a vast number of identity embeddings need to be stored, making template size a key consideration.
-As shown in~\Cref{tab:template}, we examine the performance of GaitGL~\cite{lin2021gait} with an equivalent template size to GaitContour.
-We note that the GaitGL~\cite{lin2021gait} backbone is unchanged; instead, only the output template size is reduced from $64\times 256$ to $1 \times 256$, noted as GaitGL$_{squeeze}$.
-Despite its significantly larger model size, GaitGL's performance drops from 29.7\% to 21.1\% on Gait3D and 47.3\% to 39.9\% on GREW if the template size is constrained.
-GaitContour achieves 4.2\% and 17.5\% better performance compared to GaitGL with the same template size.
-This demonstrates the necessity for silhouette-based methods to have a large template size to achieve good performance, and the efficiency of GaitContour, which is both fast and light on storage.
+In real applications, a vast number of identity embeddings needs to be stored and compared, making the template size a key consideration.
+As shown in~\Cref{tab:template}, we examine the performance of GaitBase~\cite{fan2023opengait} with an equivalent template size to GaitContour.
+We note that the GaitBase~\cite{fan2023opengait} backbone is unchanged; instead, only the output template size is reduced from $16\times 256$ to $1 \times 256$, noted as GaitBase$_{squeeze}$.
+Despite its significantly larger model size, GaitBase's performance drops from 64.6\% to 50.5\% on Gait3D and 60.1\% to 40.7\% on GREW with a constrained template size.
+On the GREW dataset, GaitContour even achieves 16.7\% better performance compared to GaitBase with the same template size.
+This demonstrates the necessity for image-based methods to have a large template size to achieve good performance, and the efficiency of GaitContour, an effective way to concentrate sequences to a small feature size.

 \textbf{The effect of model size on performance.} The size and computational cost of a model are also crucial aspects for real deployment.
 Larger models are better function approximators, but are more costly to train and infer; this is a non-trivial issue particularly in gait recognition when multi-frame inputs can be very high in dimensionality.
-Silhouette-based methods generally construct larger models, as shown in Table~\ref{tab:maintable}.
-If we reduce the model size for these silhouette-based models, as shown in~\Cref{tab:template}, to be comparable to GaitContour, their performances significantly degrade.
+Image-based methods generally construct larger models, as shown in Table~\ref{tab:imagetable}.
+If we reduce the model size for these image-based models, as shown in~\Cref{tab:template}, to be comparable to GaitContour, their performances significantly degrade.
 To maintain the original backbone structures, we only reduce the channel numbers.
 Interestingly, GaitBase's performance dropped from 60.1\% to 3.6\% on the GREW dataset, demonstrating these large-scale architectures cannot be straightforwardly reduced to achieve a balance between efficiency and performance.